 Student Well-Being Resources

-Students can also contact the Johns Hopkins Student Assistance Program which provides resources, including professional counseling, to assist students across the Johns Hopkins community with any pressures and difficulties they may face during their academic careers.
+Johns Hopkins Student Assistance Program provides resources, including professional counseling, to assist students across the Johns Hopkins community with any pressures and difficulties they may face during their academic careers.

 The Johns Hopkins Student Assistance Program (JHSAP) is a life management resource that can help you identify and manage challenging issues in healthy ways.
 Getting help is free, convenient, and confidential.
 Services include: